 A major and continuing objective of the Government Relations Offices (GRO) is to help interested psychologists advocate for the field of psychology and its role in promoting health, education, and human welfare.
 This includes providing timely information on federal legislative and regulatory issues of importance.
-To meet this goal, GRO maintains the Public Policy Advocacy Network (PPAN), which provides updates and action alerts to help provide you with the information you need to be an effective advocate for psychology.
+To meet this goal, GRO maintains the APA's Federal Action Network, which provides updates and action alerts to help provide you with the information you need to be an effective advocate for psychology.

 How to Advocate for Psychology